mehulaswar06/DanceArenaApp/README.md

 <b> Application Link & Future Scope : </b>

+The link for our app : [नृत्यांगना - The Dance Arena ](https://github.com/mehulaswar06/DanceArenaApp.git).

 In the near future, you will be seeing a streak feature wherein each streak (like Duolingo) will represent a step-by-step ladder containing elements to help you know your interest towards a specific dance form and guide you to achieve basic understanding about the dance form.
 This will result in achieving the basic certification.

 Furthermore, after the basic certification you will be encouraged for the next step in learning the nitty gritties of the chosen dance form.